ZeAntonioM/pfl-project1/README.md

 After scoring, the player may move his score counter a number of cells between 0 and the final score.
 The score counter cannot be placed on a cell that already contains a score counter.

 When a player scores more than 100 points, he wins the game.
 If both players pass, the player with the highest score wins.
+If both players have the same score, the player with the longest line wins.
+If both players have the same score and the same line length, wins the player who started the game.

 ## Run the game

 - Open Sicstus Prolog
 - run `consult('isaac.pl').`
+- run `play.`

 ## Authors